LadislavSopko/lsf/implementations/javascript/COMPLETED.md

    - Created a comprehensive packaging guide (`PACKAGING.md`)
    - Documented the build, test, and publication process
    - Added a publishing checklist for NPM package release
+   - Added documentation for both standard and bundled builds

 4. **Usage Examples**
    - Created a detailed JavaScript example showing all library features: